ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

 title: Humanise your match statements with types in fsharp
 date: "2019-04-16T10:00:00+1000"
 author: Zaymon Foulds-Cook
-description: Exploring the application of single use types to enhance the readability of match expressions.
+description: Exploring the application of single use types and active patterns to enhance the readability of match expressions.
 ---

 ### The Problem